May 17, 2015 | Adam James

 What do busy streets, stair cases, and swimming pools have in common?
 Three great parenting fears!
 Every parent knows the danger that awaits little children who wander off.
 In the last sentence of James letter, he warns Christians of the danger of wandering from the truth and issues a call of action to be a rescuing community who brings back those who stray.
 Are you wandering from the faith?
 Do you know someone who is?
 There is amazing grace available to all who have wandered.
 This message will help equip you to come back to Jesus or to lovingly pursue those who need to be brought back.

-Subscribe to Grace City News to receive inspiration and updates from Pastor Josh & Adam directly to your inbox
+Subscribe to HOUSE NEWS to receive encouraging updates from Pastor Josh & Pastor Adam